chef/chef-web-docs/chef_master/source/resource_common.rst

 .. tag resource_template_notifies_run_immediately

-By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a chef-client run.
+By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a Chef Infra Client run.
 To run an action immediately, use ``:immediately``:

 .. code-block:: ruby